-Historically, the founders of Baptist movement in 17th century Europe disagreed with how other churches were administering baptism.
+Historically, the founders of the Baptist movement in 17th-century Europe disagreed with how other churches were administering baptism.
 They took issue with who was being baptized and how.
 (Also see What Bible Translation Do Baptists Read?)

 Baptism means union with Christ

 Baptism to Baptists is an expression of their faith in Christ.
 It isn’t about doing a “good work” or automatically getting going to heaven upon death.
 Baptism to Baptists is inseparably connected to an individual’s relationship with Christ.
 (Also, see What’s the Difference Between First Baptist and Second Baptist?)

 The importance of Romans 6:3-4: For Baptists, Romans 6:3-4 is an important passage to understand.
 In it, the Apostle Paul describes the meaning of baptism for Christians.